crypto-org-chain/cronos-docs/docs/getting-started/local-devnet.md

 #### Check the current validator set

-Firstly, we can check the details of the current validator set by the query command of chain-maind, for example:
+Firstly, we can check the details of the current validator set by the query command of ethermintd, for example:

 ```
 $ ethermintd query staking validators -o json | jq